Analysis | The 30-second post-presidency speech about dogs that perfectly summarizes Donald Trump

 A review of Trump’s calendar as president reveals no other events or meetings focused on dogs or pets.
 It is certainly the case that Trump’s days were often filled with informal conversations in person and on the phone, some of which may have included discussion of the subject.
 Simmons did make it to the Oval Office on that day in November 2019, after all.

-All of this serves as a neat distillation of Trump’s presidency and what we’re likely to see from him now that he’s out of office.
-A relationship bolstered by access to Trump’s family and heavy spending at his properties.
+All of this serves as a neat distillation of Trump’s presidency and what we’re likely to see from him now that he’s out of office: A relationship bolstered by access to Trump’s family and heavy spending at his properties.
 A celebrity drop-in at a charity event in which Trump takes dubious credit for joining in their fight.
 A speech focused largely on Trump himself — purportedly stopping by after hearing applause and then basking in it when directed toward him.

 Simply put, there’s no evidence that Trump actually shares the group’s concerns about animal cruelty or its affection for dogs.
-But Trump’s full-time job is once again keeping his customers happy, so he leverages his former position in service of that goal.
+But Trump’s full-time job is again keeping his customers happy, so he leverages his former position in service of that goal.

 “I just want to thank you and I hope that you’re having a good time,” Trump said when concluding his speech on Friday.
 “And I hope the food is good and enjoy yourselves.”